Ktoks/remote/README.md

 # remote
-### sys_remote.pl alternative for Enterprise Linux execution.
+### Execute remote commands similar to `SSH <server> command` for Enterprise Linux execution using multiplexing and simplifying the command.

 ## Deps:

-Install Golang, and use `go build` to pull the dependencies you need:
+Install Golang, and use `go build` to pull the library dependencies you need:

 ### RHEL 8:
 ```bash